 Leadership and Healing: Creating Space for Transformation

-We were one of the first flights that landed at Baghdad International Airport (BIAP), and in order to avoid surface to air missiles fired by potential insurgents on the ground, the C130 performed a corkscrew maneuver as it landed.
+We were one of the first flights that landed at Baghdad International Airport (BIAP), and in order to avoid rocket propelled grenades or small arms fire from potential insurgents on the ground, the C130 performed a corkscrew maneuver as it landed.
 The corkscrew began around 18,000 feet, where we were still out of range of a missile, then the plane turned sharply and descended, pointing its nose toward the runway, similar to a child descending down a spiral slide on the playground.
 Except we weren’t children, and down below the playground consisted of fighters determined to kill us.
 We weren’t playing guns with the neighbor kids, we were 2nd battalion 24 Marines, an infantry unit, deployed to replace 2nd Battalion, 2nd Marines in the Triangle of Death.
 Inside the plane, there was a green hue from lights above us.
 We were packed in sitting on bench seats facing another row of Marines.